bigmlcom/bigmler/docs/index.rst

 would produce a file ``centroids.csv`` with the centroid name associated to each input.
 When the command is executed, the cluster information is downloaded to your local computer and the centroid predictions are computed locally, with no more latencies involved.
-Just in case you preferred to use BigML to compute the centroid predictions remotely, you can do so too::
+Just in case you prefer to use BigML to compute the centroid predictions remotely, you can do so too::

     bigmler cluster --cluster cluster/53b1f71437203f5ac30004f0 \